-Open Back Bezels are ideal for Crystal Clay and Nunn Design Resin.
+Open Back Bezels are ideal for Epoxy Clay and Nunn Design Resin.
 They are lighter in weight than solid back bezels, making them usable for earrings as well as pendants and charms.

 With just a few “know-hows,” you will be well on your way to using clay and resin within Open Back Bezels.
 These tips will help save you time and assist in making your creative experience smooth and easy.